 The good news is that there are easy, non-invasive tests available on the market today that can help you determine if you have sensitivities or autoimmune reactivity to the new foods in your diet.
 For instance, Cyrex Laboratories—a clinical laboratory specializing in functional immunology and autoimmunity—offers the only enhanced intestinal permeability test on the market, the Array 2 – Intestinal Antigenic Permeability Screen™.
 This screening tests the permeability of large molecules in the small intestine (AKA “leaky gut”) and helps identify the route of intestinal damage as a result of immune reactivity from environmental or dietary triggers.
 Cyrex also offers Array 10, a unique panel that measures reactivity to 180 food antigens in the cooked, raw, modified and processed form and monitors the effectiveness of customized dietary protocols.
 Tests like these can go a long way toward identifying the root cause of any ill effects you may be experiencing from your new diet.

 The best thing you can do is to listen to your body and, if you’re having issues, communicate with your healthcare provider.
+Visit plantbasednetwork.com for tips on how to live a healthy plant based lifestyle.
 Proper diet and exercise are critical to achieving a leaner, meaner you for summer, but understanding how your body is reacting to the different foods in your diet doesn’t get as much attention in the world of healthy dieting.
 Proactive testing may be the key to keeping you one step ahead on your journey to weight loss and overall good health.

 By Dr. Chad Larson, NMD, DC, CCN, CSCS, Advisor and Consultant on Clinical Consulting Team for Cyrex Laboratories.